Distracted Driving Law Updates in Ontario

 What doesn’t count as distracted driving in Ontario?

-- A cell phone with an earpiece, headset, or bluetooth device with voice-activated dialing;
+- A cell phone with an earpiece, headset, or Bluetooth device with voice-activated dialling;

 - A GPS screen that is mounted on the dashboard or windshield (you must input the destination prior to driving);

 - Portable media players plugged into the vehicle’s audio system (you must activate the playlist prior to driving);